Increasing access to higher education

 What We Do

 EPI provides rigorous liberal arts education to the inaugural EPI cohort of twenty incarcerated students at Massachusetts Correctional Institute at Concord (MCI Concord).
 Early in Fall 2017, and based on the Bard Prison Initiative’s (BPI) successful admissions model, this first cohort went through a five-step admissions process: beginning with an information session, a timed essay exam that was then scored by a panel of Emerson College and BPI faculty, interviews, and ending with the admission of the top twenty applicants.
 EPI admission is highly competitive – only twenty out of nearly 100 applicants were selected.
 Within weeks, the cohort became registered as students in the freshman seminar IN154 Power and Privilege, taught by Dr. Mneesha Gellman, while the course was also taught simultaneously on Emerson’s main Boston campus.

 Welcome note from the Director

 Thank you for your interest in the Emerson Prison Initiative (EPI).

 I was motivated to launch this program by the powerful experience I had in the early 2000s as an undergraduate student volunteer for the Bard Prison Initiative that had just been launched by my friend and fellow Bard student, Max Kenner.
-As a tutor at Eastern and Beacon Correctional Facilities in New York, I worked with inmate-students who were finding their voices in the college classroom, many for the first time, and others after years away from formal education.
+As a tutor at Eastern and Beacon Correctional Facilities in New York, I worked with incarcerated students who were finding their voices in the college classroom, many for the first time, and others after years away from formal education.
 I saw that education can be transformative regardless of context.